-Your volunteers may not even be aware of your need to raise precious funds for your work.
+Your volunteers may not even be aware of your need to raise funds for your work, or what their contributions would unlock.
 Showcase the work that these fundraising dollars enable you to accomplish.
 Ideally, keep these needs time-bound in your message, so that they can understand the urgency:

 Before COVID-19, our organization had already been delivering 110 million meals to 1.7 million seniors each year.
 However, during this time of crisis, we’re seeing more seniors face food insecurity than ever.

-The costs and efforts needed to protect seniors from COVID-19 require additional emergency funds, and we’re trying to raise $100,000 by May 10 so that we can deliver an additional 12,000 meals.
+The costs and efforts needed to protect seniors from COVID-19 require additional emergency funds, and we’re trying to raise $100,000 by December 10 so that we can deliver an additional 12,000 meals during the holidays.

 Now, get your volunteers excited about how they can help.
 They already believe in your organization’s work, so show them how they can take it further by fundraising for your cause:

 As a volunteer, you’re one of our most powerful voices for spreading the word about senior hunger.
-On May 5, our organization is participating in #GivingTuesdayNow, a new global day of giving in response to the unprecedented needs caused by COVID-19.
+On November 30th, our organization is participating in #GivingTuesday, a global day of giving for those in need.
 We’re $10,000 away from reaching our goal, and we need your help to get the word out on Tuesday.

 4. Make sure that they feel equipped

 Your volunteers are busy people, and effectively sharing your organization’s mission & work can feel time-consuming – even for the most social-media savvy.
 Give your volunteers guidance by providing them with everything they need to fundraise successfully in your message:

 To help us reach our goal, we’ve made it really easy to share our fundraiser with friends and family.
 I’m attaching a link to some sample language that you can copy and paste for emails so that you can get started in under 5 minutes.